These Videos Of The Walmart Yodeling Kid At Stagecoach Will Definitely Brighten Your Day

-Videos Of The Walmart Yodeling Kid's Performance At Stagecoach 2018 Will Make You Want Sing Along
+Videos Of The Walmart Yodeling Kid's Performance At Stagecoach 2018 Will Make You Want to Sing Along

 Mason Ramsey (AKA the Walmart Yodeling Kid) keeps winning hearts everywhere he goes.
 The 11-year-old viral sensation just surprised the crowd at Coachella 2018 with an April 13 performance.
 He returned to Indio, California, just two weeks later for another high-profile gig, and — surprise — there are videos of Yodeling Kid at Stagecoach 2018 on Friday, April 27.